sho373/CodingChallenge/09_Japanese_Youtuber/README.md

 # Japanese Youtuber Sound Effects

-I attempt to make a tool to play with sounds effects in JavaScript, HTML and CSS.
+I tried to make a tool to play with sounds effects in JavaScript, HTML and CSS.

 You can choose bgm or sounds effect by clicking two buttons bellow with mark of musicical notes.